Innovative Alternatives for the treatment of sciatic pain

 - Disadvantages: Results still under investigation, high costs.

-- Resadisc Intradiscal Technique: Uses radiofrequency applied inside the disc to reduce its volume and relieve intradiscal pressure.
+- Intradiscal resadisc technique: Uses radiofrequency applied inside the disc to reduce its volume and relieve intradiscal pressure.

 - Advantages: Less aggression than conventional discectomy, lower incidence of epidural fibrosis.